SloppyDesigns/docs/_scripts/sd-notify/index.md

 ___

 {: .warning }
-if you experience notifications getting stuck when using a lower-end pc, make sure to check 'Fix UI Lag at high GPU usage in FiveM'
+if you experience notifications getting stuck when using a lower-end pc, make sure to check 'Fix UI Lag at high GPU usage in FiveM Settings'

 **Client Side**
 ```lua